The

 Example: Escher cubic polyknot

-In cases where a structure draws from multiple influences, the naming reflects this combined heritage.
+In cases where a structure draws from multiple influences, the naming convention reflects this combined heritage.
 For example, a form inspired by both Roelofs’ constructions and Platonic solids may be designated a Roelofs–Platonic polyknot or polylink.
 This approach ensures that both conceptual and geometric origins are acknowledged within the classification system.

 The base polyhedron from which the polyknot or polylink is derived is incorporated following the attribution.

-STEAM CAD Taxonomy:
+Taxonomy: The STEAM CAD System

 The STEAM CAD classification system is hierarchical and modeled on both Linnaean biological taxonomy and the four‑level nested structure of academic organization: departments, disciplines, categories, and objects.
-Within this framework, polyknots and polylinks are classified across four levels, from their specific geometric construction to their broader disciplinary context.
+Within this framework, polyknots and polylinks are classified across four levels, from their specific geometric construction to their broader departmental context.

 At the object level, polyknots and polylinks may be classified in two complementary ways: